SnorzMorz/Individual-Capstone-Project/README.md

 ~~~

-Now its time to compile the model.
-The loss fuction used is mean squered error and the opimzer is the Adam optimzer.
+Now it's time to compile the model.
+The loss function used is the mean squared error and the optimizer is the Adam optimizer.
 Adam is a replacement optimization algorithm for gradient descent for training deep learning models.
-AFter this the model is fitted with the training data.
-25 epochs means that the data is passed trhpoug the model 25 times.
+After this, the model is fitted with the training data.
+25 epochs mean that the data is passed through the model 25 times.
 ~~~python
     model.compile(loss='mean_squared_error', optimizer='adam')
     model.fit(x_train, y_train, epochs=25, batch_size=32)